How to Apply

 Visit the tabs below to learn more about the application requirements for the LL.M. in American Legal Studies:

-- Include official transcripts from all undergraduate and law school programs attended.
+- Official transcripts from all undergraduate and law school programs attended

 - $55 application fee